danielcpham/reappraisal-model/README.md

 ## __Dependencies__

-Dependencies are tracked using `pipenv` within `Pipfile.
-Instructions for installation of ```pipenv``` are located [here](https://pipenv.kennethreitz.org/en/latest/install/#installing-pipenv).
+Dependencies are tracked using `pipenv` within the `Pipfile`.
 To install `pipenv`, run the following commands.
 The first will perform a user installation of pip onto the host machine; the second will add pipenv to the `PATH` environment variable so it can be accessed by the terminal.
 Note that the `export` command will only apply for this user session, and you will either need to add this to your environment variable manually (recommended) or run the `export` command for each user session.
 ```bash
 > pip install --user pipenv
 > export PATH="$PATH:~/.local/bin"